Ihtheram/Ihtheram/README.md

 - 👋 Hi, I’m @Ihtheram
 - 👀 I’m interested in Web Design and Embedded Systems Engineering
 - 🌱 I’m currently learning Web Design and Embedded Systems
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project on Django framework
 - 📫 How to reach me ihtheramchowdhury@gmail.com

 My current skills: